Liver Transplant Team

 Before Your Transplant

 After you have been listed for transplant, you will attend the Liver Transplant clinic.
-Until this time you may have seen only one of the medical doctors.
+Until this time you may have seen only one of our medical doctors.
 You will eventually meet each of the doctors on the team.
-If you are admitted to the hospital, the doctor who is rounding on the patients will care for you .
+If you are admitted to the hospital, the doctor who is rounding on the patients will care for you.
 When you have your surgery, the surgeon who is “on call “ will perform your surgery.
-The advantage of getting to know each doctor is that they will have met you and will know you when it is time for your transplant.
+The advantage of getting to know each doctor is that they will have met you and will know you when it's time for your transplant.

 Your Liver Transplant Team

-The following is a list of Liver Transplant Team members and a brief description of their roles.
-We suggest that you write down the names of your team members as you meet them to help you remember who they are.
+Here is a brief description of each role on our liver transplant team.
+We suggest you write down the names of your team members as you meet them to help you remember who they are.

-- Transplant coordinator.
-An advanced practice nurse will teach you about your liver disease, treatments and how to take care of yourself after liver transplant.
-The nurse coordinator is your fastest and most direct access to assistance regarding new problems, questions or results.
+An advanced practice nurse will teach you about your liver disease, treatments, and how to take care of yourself after your liver transplant.
+The nurse coordinator is your fastest and most direct access to assistance with new problems, questions, or test results.

-- Social worker.
 Helps determine your ability to cope with the impact of liver transplantation on you and your family by asking you about your family life and social habits.
-She may provide counseling or be a resource for social and community resources.
+He or she may provide counseling or be a resource for social and community resources.

-- Medical psychologist.
-To help us understand how you might react to the stress from the transplant , you may visit with our team psychologist even if you have no history of mental illness.
-Our psychologists have a great deal of experience in dealing with patients before and after their liver transplant.
+To help us understand how you might react to the stress from the transplant, you may visit with our team psychologist even if you have no history of mental illness.
+Our psychologists have a great deal of experience in dealing with patients before and after their liver transplants.

-- Pharmacist.
-Explain your medications to you, their purpose and how they interact with each other.
-They will make sure the regimen you are on is the best one for you.
+Helps you understand your medications, their purpose, and how they interact with each other.
+The pharmacist will make sure the regimen you are on is the best one for you.